Services for Individuals with Disabilities

 The College provides specialized counseling and auxiliary services to support a student’s academic program at the College.
 Services and accommodations are provided in keeping with the regulations and spirit of Section 504 of the Rehabilitation Act of 1973 and the 1990 Americans with Disabilities Act.
 A variety of services may be provided including adapted testing services, note taker support, sign language interpreters, adaptive technology, liaison with faculty regarding classroom accommodations, books on tape, and other accommodations based on a student’s needs and supported by documentation.

 At the college level it is the student’s responsibility to self-identify and request services.
-Students requesting academic adjustments are required to submit appropriate and recent documentation and complete a Support Service Application in a timely manner to the Department of Counseling and Career Services, located in ED 100 at ext.
+Students requesting academic adjustments are required to submit appropriate and recent documentation and complete a Support Service Application in a timely manner to the Department of Counseling Services, located in ED 100 at ext.
 2546 (please refer to the MCC Procedures for Providing Services to students with disabilities for further details).

 Middlesex County College provides reasonable accommodation for qualified individuals with disabilities.
 The campus facility is accessible to students with mobility impairments.
 Students requesting information regarding policies and procedures should contact the Counselor for Students with Disabilities at 732-906-2546.